carlrobertoh/CodeGPT/README.md

 ### Chat

+- **Auto Apply:** Stream AI-suggested code changes directly into your editor.
+Preview modifications in diff view and approve or reject them with a single click.

 - **Use images:** Chat with your images.
 Upload manually or let CodeGPT auto-detect your screenshots.

 - **Reference your files and folders:** Quickly access and reference your project files and folders for context-aware coding assistance.